Conservatism principle of accounting

 Example 1

-One of the most relevant examples of conservatism principle is in the case of impending legal suits.
-Let’s say, ABC Inc. is a software company that has filed a suit against XYZ Inc. for using its patent technology.
-ABC has claimed the damages of $500,000 owing to patent infringement.
-The case is ongoing in the court.
+One of the most relevant examples of the conservatism principle is in the case of impending legal suits.
+Let’s say ABC Inc. is a software company that has filed a suit against XYZ Inc. for using its patent technology.
+ABC has claimed damages of $500,000 for patent infringement.
+The case is ongoing in a court of law.

-Although ABC Inc. may have a strong case in their favor, yet under the principle of conservatism, it will not record this amount as a gain in their books until it actually materializes with a favorable ruling.
-This is simply because recording a sizeable gain before it actually is received or receivable may be misleading for the users of its financial statements.
+Although ABC Inc. may have a strong case in its favor, under the principle of conservatism, it will not record this amount as a gain in its books until it actually materializes with a favorable ruling.
+The reason is that recording a sizeable gain before it is actually received (or becomes receivable through the court decision) may be misleading for users of the company’s financial statements.

-In the reverse case, however, if a competitor files a case on ABC Inc. for patent infringement, the recording in the books may be different.
-Since it can be a likely loss for the company, it will definitely record it as a contingent liability in footnotes to its financial statements.
-In fact, depending on the specific facts, if it is likely that the company may actually lose the case and have to incur a heavy pay-out, it may actually make a provision of the same in the books.
+Let’s take the above illustration in reverse.
+If a competitor files a case against ABC Inc. for patent infringement, the reporting may be different.
+Since it can be a likely loss, the company will definitely report it as a contingent liability in the footnotes to its financial statements.
+In fact, depending on the specific facts, if it is likely that the company will actually lose the case and have to incur a heavy payout, it will actually make a provision for the same in the books.

-This is once again under the conservatism principle that any likely expense or loss must be recorded or provided for so that users have a true and fair view of the entity’s financial condition.
+This falls once again under the conservatism principle.
+Any likely expense or loss must be recorded or provided for so that users have a true and fair view of the entity’s financial condition.

 Example 2

-Kim Company has outstanding debtors to the tune of $50,000.
-It gets information that one of its debtors owing $10,000 has filed for bankruptcy and will be unlikely to repay the dues.
-Under conservatism principle, the company ought to provide for the entire dues from the debtor amounting to $10,000 as there is a likelihood that he will default on the payment.
+Kim Company has outstanding debtors amounting to $50,000.
+It gets information that one of its debtors owing $10,000 has filed for bankruptcy and is unlikely to repay the dues.
+Under the conservatism principle, the company ought to provide for the entire $10,000 due from the debtor, as there is a likelihood that he will default on the payment.

 Why is the conservatism principle important?

-Apart from the fact that it is a must as per GAAP, the conservatism principle has a very sound rationale as well.
-The principle is important to follow so that profits are not overestimated by companies and their accountants.
+Apart from the fact that it is a part of GAAP, the conservatism principle has a very sound rationale as well.
+The principle ensures that profits are not overestimated by companies and their accountants.
 It necessitates that accountants exercise abundant caution and prudence while accounting for business transactions.

-The users who rely on financial statements for various reasons range from investors to creditors, bankers and lenders etc. If profits are overestimated due to overestimation of incomes and revenues or underestimation of losses and expenses, the accounting statements can be misleading for users.
-When accountants are conservative with respect to recording liabilities and recognising assets, financial statements can be fair, trustworthy and appropriate for decision making.
+The stakeholders who rely on financial statements for various purposes range from investors to creditors, bankers, lenders, etc. If profit is overestimated due to overestimation of revenues and incomes or underestimation of losses and expenses, the accounting statements can be misleading for stakeholders and other users.
+When accountants are conservative with respect to recording liabilities and recognizing assets, financial statements can be fair, trustworthy, and appropriate for decision-making.

 Leave a comment